Noise analysis of the Indian Pulsar Timing Array data release I: Conclusions

-These results bode well for the planned single pulsar noise and timing analysis (SPNTA) in future, which will enable the search for gravitational bursts in the InPTA data.
-The SPNTA would answer many questions about the utility of the low-frequency data in modelling and mitigating the ISM contribution in the overall noise budget of the IPTA pulsars.
+\bthis{In this work, we have performed single pulsar noise analysis (SPNA), where we implement Bayesian analysis to only fit for the noise models, while keeping the parameters from \tempotwo{} parameter file as best fits.
+But we also plan to perform single pulsar noise and timing analysis (SPNTA) in the future, where we fit for all the parameters, including noise as well as parameters from \tempotwo{} parameter file.
+This will facilitate a robust search for gravitational bursts in the InPTA data, and also would answer many questions about the utility of the low-frequency data in modeling and mitigating the ISM contribution in the overall noise budget of the IPTA pulsars.}